-During the financial year, 500,000 share options were exercised by current employee and no share options expired.
-A further 450,000 share options were exercised by Directors or key management personnel in the current year to acquire fully paid ordinary shares in Pro Medicus Limited.
+During the financial year, 400,000 share options were exercised by current employees and no share options expired.
+A further 300,000 share options were exercised by Directors or key management personnel in the current year to acquire fully paid ordinary shares in Pro Medicus Limited.